Cormac Murphy-O'Connor: Parish priest

 In 1966, Murphy-O'Connor became the private secretary to Bishop Derek Worlock of Portsmouth.
 In September 1970, he was appointed parish priest of the Immaculate Conception church in Portswood, Southampton.
 Soon afterwards, in late 1971, he was appointed rector of the Venerable English College, his alma mater.
 As rector, he hosted the Anglican Archbishop of Canterbury, Donald Coggan, on his historic visit to Pope Paul VI in 1977.

 Bishop

 On 17 November 1977, Murphy-O'Connor was named Bishop of Arundel and Brighton by Pope Paul VI.
 He received his episcopal consecration on the following 21 December from Bishop Michael Bowen, with Archbishop George Dwyer and Bishop Anthony Emery serving as co-consecrators.
 He held important positions among the bishops of Europe and has also been consistently influential in ecumenical work; from 1982 to 2000 he was a co-chairman of the Anglican–Roman Catholic International Commission.
-In 2000 he was awarded the Lambeth degree of Doctor of Divinity by the Archbishop of Canterbury, George Carey, in recognition of his work for Christian unity.
+During this time it was brought to his attention that a priest, Michael Hill, was a sexual abuser of children.
+In 2000, when Murphy O'Connor became Archbishop of Westminster, the case became known to the general public.
+Hill was not reported to the police, and Hill was transferred to Gatwick Airport chapel, where the Cardinal believed he would not be able to molest children.
+In 1997, Hill was convicted as a child molester and jailed for sexually assaulting nine children.
+After three years in jail, Hill was given another five years for assaulting three other boys.
+In 2000, Murphy-O'Connor was awarded the Lambeth degree of Doctor of Divinity by the Archbishop of Canterbury, George Carey, in recognition of his work for Christian unity.